Saigon - French Indo China

 Saigon – French Indo China

 Saigon was one of the largest shipping centres in South China Sea.
 The bulk of Japanese shipping for Thailand and French-Indo China came through this port.
-It was an essential port for Japan to send troops, equipment to the Burma push.
+It was an essential port for Japan to send troops and equipment northwards to the Burma push via the Burma-Thai Railway.

-Other than Both Party which was sent to Saigon, several other POWs were in French Indo China.
+Other than ‘Both’ Party which was sailed to Saigon, several other POWs were in French Indo China.
 Some were left behind ill when the party they were travelling to Japan departed Saigon.
+They had arrived and departed by rail.
 Others were sent there with various work parties.

 These men included